data center topology

 Routing isn’t broken – Simple building blocks.

 To disaggregate networking, we must first simplify itNetworking is complicated.
-Sometimes less is more.
-Building powerful ecosystems using simple building blocks with existing layer 2 and layer 3 protocols is possible.
+Sometimes, less is more.
+Building robust ecosystems using simple building blocks with existing layer 2 and layer 3 protocols is possible.
 Internet Protocol (IP) is the underlying base technology and the basis for every large data center.
 MPLS is an attractive, helpful alternative, but IP is a mature building block today.
 IP is based on a standard technique, unlike Multichassis Link Aggregation (MLAG), which is vendor-specific.

 Multichassis Link Aggregation (MLAG) implementation